Motorcycle Tires – Learn to Read your Tire Codes

-Once my friend told me about the company that makes the STS, I went looking for them online.
-I found that they have another great device called the Smart Brake Module (SBM).
+Ant now the Smart Brake Module.
 I felt that they had made this accessory for me.
 When riding, I regularly ease the throttle and downshift my gears without touching the brake.
 I find this technique especially useful on the highway for a smoother transition.
-This little, revolutionary device senses that you have decreased your speed and engages the stop light.
-I feel much safer now that I am letting the cars behind me aware that I´m slowing down.
+This little, revolutionary device senses that you have decreased your speed and engages the stoplight.
+I feel much safer now that I am letting the cars behind me aware that I’m slowing down.

-Besides the basics like the rim diameter (otherwise it won´t fit your bike), there is much more information written on the side wall of a motorbike tyre.
+Besides the basics like the rim diameter (otherwise it won´t fit your bike), there is much more information written on the sidewall of a motorbike tire.
 Let´s take a look at the essential four pieces of information you have to know.

-You might be thinking right now that you always use the same brand and model of tyre, and so maybe knowing the different codes that tyre manufacturers use is not that important.
-You could rely on the employees at tyre shops to know their stuff and do their jobs right.
+You might be thinking right now that you always use the same brand and model of tire, and so maybe knowing the different codes that tire manufacturers use is not that important.
+You could rely on the employee’s attire shops to know their stuff and do their jobs right.
 But, what if you knew better than them?
-Knowledge of this kind might save you from a tough situation; knowledge is freedom, and learning about motorcycle tyres is a rider’s freedom.
+Knowledge of this kind might save you from a tough situation; knowledge is freedom, and learning about motorcycle tires is a rider’s freedom.

 This is the simplest of all the indicators.
-You will notice that your tyre has an arrow.
+You will notice that your tire has an arrow.
 Well, that is exactly the direction that guides you to turn when going forward.

-The summary usually condenses all the information you can find somewhere on the tyre.
+The summary usually condenses all the information you can find somewhere on the tire.
 Let’s break it down:

 Understanding these codes is undoubtedly beneficial in the long run.
 There is no way you can remember all the charts, but having them handy is an option.
 Remember that knowing what you are talking about might save you from a scam.

-Motorcycle tyres have closely followed and complemented the improvements made in terms of vehicle speed and power over the years.
-The major motorcycle tyre companies ensure to make faster rides safer, and that’s the reason there is a boost in the ongoing development of engine power.
+Motorcycle tires have closely followed and complemented the improvements made in terms of vehicle speed and power over the years.
+The major motorcycle tire companies ensure to make faster rides safer, and that’s the reason there is a boost in the ongoing development of engine power.
 On the contrary, they were there, pushing the limits of innovation time after time.
-As a result, motorcycle tyres are now the safest they have ever been.
+As a result, motorcycle tires are now the safest they have ever been.
 Besides safety, they now also incorporate many specialised measures that improve speed, grip and suspension.

 All technology and funding applied by these companies towards improvement, research, development and manufacture have paid off.
-Motorcycle manufacturers expend many staff-hours finding the perfect tyres to match their vehicles.
+Motorcycle manufacturers expend many staff-hours finding the perfect tires to match their vehicles.